ajaimes07/HTownPy/README.txt

-ETL Project.
+#ETL Project.

-                                                 Proposal
-Open Data for the City of Houston
+                                          # Open Data for the City of Houston

 Motivation.
-Despite the City of Houston open data website has listed 250 datasets available to the public, these datasets are outdated and most of the URLs are disable.
+City of Houston open data website has listed 250 datasets available to the public.
+These datasets are outdated and most of the URLs are disabled.

 Goal.
 Create a database of selected updated data sets for the city of Houston Methods.
 1. Find data sources